Naxos: Duchy of Naxos

 The relief was temporary, however, as Turkish raids recommenced later in the century.
 The island was so depopulated that Cristoforo Buondelmonti in c.
 1420 claimed that there were not enough men to wed the Naxiot women.
 The rising Ottoman Empire first attacked the island in 1416, but the Sultans recognized Venetian overlordship over the Duchy in successive treaties, in exchange for an annual tribute.

 Ottoman era (1566–1821)

-The Ottoman administration remained essentially in the hands of the Venetians; the Porte's concern was satisfied by the returns of taxes.
+The last Latin Christian duke, Giacomo IV Crispo, was deposed in 1566 by Ottoman Sultan Selim II, son of Suleiman the Magnificent, appointing Portuguese Sephardi diplomat and administrator Joseph Nasi, as Duke of Naxos.
+Represented locally by one Francesco Coronello, Nasi governed principally from his palace of Belvedere near Constantinople.
+Dying in 1579, he was the penultimate holder of the title.

+Upon his death, the Ottomans formally annexed the territory.
+The last Duke of Naxos and Paros was Gaspar Graziani, a Dalmatian nobleman, awarded the title by Ahmed I in 1616.
+But in a bid for the Moldavian throne, Graziani sought alliance with Poland's King Sigismund, and the Sultan ordered him removed in 1617.
+He evaded capture until 1620, when supporters murdered him in fear of Ottoman reprisal.

 Very few Turks ever settled on Naxos, and Turkish influence on the island was insignificant.
 Under Ottoman rule the island was known in Turkish as Nakşa.
-Ottoman sovereignty lasted until 1821, when the islands revolted; Naxos finally became part of the Greek state in 1832.
+Ottoman rule lasted until 1821, when Naxos joined the Greek War of Independence with its fleet; Naxos finally became part of the autonomous (1827) and fully independent (1830) Greek state.

 Early commentators

 Early commentators in English on the island include:

 Bernard Randolph, in The Present State of the Islands in the Archipelago (1687, Oxford, pp. 20–21).

 Jean de Thévenot, in Travels into the Levant (1687, London, pp. 103–105).

 Joseph Pitton de Tournefort, in A Voyage Into the Levant (1718, London, pp. 161–176).

 Thomas Bankes et al., in A new royal authentic and complete system of universal geography antient and modern...
 (1787, London, p.
 943).

 Edward Daniel Clarke, in Travels in Various Countries (1814, vol. 3, section 2, London, pp. 377–400).

 William Martin Leake, in Travels in Northern Greece (1835, vol. 3, London, pp. 93–95).

 Theodore Bent, in The Cyclades, or Life Among the Insular Greeks (1885, London, pp. 329–371).